-- (89) Landlord shall mean the property owner or agent of the property owner. - (910) Lease shall mean an oral or written agreement creating a tenancy in real property. - (1011) Rental Application Fee shall mean a fee paid by the potential tenant to a landlord, in order for the landlord to screen the background of the potential tenant before signing the lease. - (1112) Relocation Assistance shall mean a payment in an amount equal to three times the rental housing affordability limit at sixty (60) percent of Area Median Income for the Twin Cities metro area as published by the Metropolitan Council.
-Annually updated payments calculations can be located on the met council websites Affordability Limits for Ownership and Rental Housing: https://metrocouncil.org/ - (1213) Security Deposit shall have the meaning stated in Minnesota Statutes, section 504B.178. - (1314) Single Month Rent shall have the following meaning: for a lease in which rent is paid once each month in the same amount, single month rent means that amount.
+Rental application fee shall mean a fee paid by the potential tenant to a landlord, in order for the landlord to screen the background of the potential tenant before signing the lease.

+Security deposit shall have the meaning stated in Minn.
+Stat. § 504B.178.

+Single month's rent shall have the following meaning: for a lease in which rent is paid once each month in the same amount, single month's rent means that amount.
 When a tenant's rent is supplemented by a rental subsidy, rent means the total contract rent for the dwelling unit.
-For a lease in which rent is paid once each period in the same amount but the period is not one (1) month, single month rent means the amount paid per period divided by the number of days in the period and then multiplied by thirty (30).
-For other leases, single month rent means the total amount of rent due under the anticipated length of the lease and then multiplied by thirty (30).
+For a lease in which rent is paid once each period in the same amount but the period is not one (1) month, single month's rent means the amount paid per period divided by the number of days in the period and then multiplied by thirty (30).
+For other leases, single month's rent means the total amount of rent due under the anticipated length of the lease divided by the number of days in the period and then multiplied by thirty (30).

-(15) Substantially Equivalent Replacement Unit shall mean a dwelling unit which is decent, safe and sanitary, contains at least the same number of bedrooms and other living areas as the Displacement Dwelling Unit, and is available at a Substantially Similar Rental Rate within the neighborhood district of the Displacement Dwelling Unit.
+Substantially equivalent replacement unit shall mean a dwelling unit which is decent, safe and sanitary, contains at least the same number of bedrooms and other living areas as the displacement dwelling unit, and is available at a substantially similar rental rate within the neighborhood district of the displacement dwelling unit.
 Perfect comparability is not required.

-(16) Substantially Similar Rental Rate shall mean the Displacement Dwelling Unit rental rate plus five percent (5%) or minus ten percent (10%) of the contract rate for a Single Month Rent.
+Substantially similar rental rate shall mean the displacement dwelling unit rental rate plus five (5) percent or minus ten (10) percent of the contract rate for a single month rent.

-- (1417) Tenant shall mean an authorized occupant of a residential rental building under a lease or contract, whether oral or written. - (1518) Tenant Protection Period shall mean the period that commences with the transfer of ownership of an affordable housing building and runs through the end of the ninety (90) calendar days following the month in which written notice of sale is delivered to each affordable housing dwelling unit tenant pursuant to Sec.
-193.08(a). - (1619) Transfer of Ownership shall mean any conveyance of title to an affordable housing building, whether legal or equitable, voluntary or involuntary, resulting in a transfer of control of the building, effective as of the earlier of the date of delivery of the instrument of conveyance or the date the new owner takes possession.
+Tenant shall mean an authorized occupant of a residential rental building under a lease or contract, whether oral or written.

+Tenant protection period shall mean the period that commences with the transfer of ownership of an affordable housing building and runs through the end of the ninety (90) calendar days following the month in which written notice of sale is delivered to each affordable housing dwelling unit tenant pursuant to section 193.08(a).

-(1720) Termination of Tenancy shall mean the end of a tenancy following written notice given by a landlord to a tenant requiring the tenant to move, including nonrenewal of lease.
+Termination of tenancy shall mean the end of a tenancy following written notice given by a landlord to a tenant requiring the tenant to move, including nonrenewal of lease.